cloudmcloudyo/capstone/README.md

 <a id='limitations_and_next_steps'></a>
 ### Limitations and Next Steps

-Limitations of this project include: 1. as the data was a lot messier than expected, it added noises to the modeling which can be seen from some of the generated results; 2.
+Limitations of this project include: 1. as the data was a lot messier than expected, it added noises to the modeling which can be noticed from some of the generated results; 2.
 The word-based RNN-LSTM model had a hard time reducing its loss function; 3.
 Additional time/efforts on fine-tuning RNN model needed; 4.
 Both models are highly dependant on cloud computing which poses potential technical challengese; 5.
 No effective evaluation metrics have been utilized yet.
-So far the evaluation is all manual which slow and subjective; 6.
-GPT-2 as an nternet-trained models has acknowledgably internet-scale biases; 7.
+So far the evaluation is all manual which slow and objective; 6.
+GPT-2 as an internet-trained models has acknowledgably internet-scale biases; 7.
 Unable to deploy API due to dependency version conflicts.

 For next steps, I would like to: 1. incorporate attention mechanism to RNN-LSTM model; 2. try training the existing data on some joke dataset to see if it could make the script funnier; 3. create a function to printouts the model's learning progress throughout the training; 4. build an automated way to evaluate the generated texts; 4. improve the API to be more user-friendly.

 <a id='system_requirements'></a>
 ### System Requirements
-A virtual environment of Python 3.6 was suggestedto run the GPT-2 model and streamlit API as the GPT-2 requires a tensorflow with 1.1*.
+A virtual environment of Python 3.6 was suggested to run the GPT-2 model and streamlit API as the GPT-2 requires a tensorflow with 1.1*.

 In your virtual environment where ```app.py``` is located, run the following code to initiate the API: